Iraqi president names Shia bloc candidate Ali al-Zaidi as PM-designate

 - list 3 of 3NPT summit: Can nuclear pact survive US-Israel war on Iran?

-“After considering the names of the candidates, Ali al-Zaidi was chosen to be the candidate of the Coordination Framework bloc, as the largest bloc in the House of Representatives, to occupy the position of prime minister and form the next government,” a statement from the Coordination Framework said after a meeting held in Baghdad on Monday.
+“After considering the names of the candidates, Ali al-Zaidi was chosen to be the candidate of the Coordination Framework bloc, as the largest bloc in the House of Representatives, to occupy the position of prime minister and form the next government,” a Coordination Framework statement read after a meeting in Baghdad.

-The choice of al-Zaidi breaks a months-long deadlock in which the US President Donald Trump had himself intervened, after former two-time Prime Minister Nouri al-Maliki emerged as the Coordination Framework’s initial candidate.
+The selection of al-Zaidi breaks a months-long deadlock in which United States President Donald Trump had intervened, after former two-time Prime Minister Nouri al-Maliki had emerged as the coalition’s initial candidate.

-Al-Maliki, who is close to Iran, was fiercely opposed by Trump, who warned that all support to Iraq would stop if he became prime minister.
+Al-Maliki, who is close to Iran, was fiercely opposed by Trump.
+The US president warned that all support to Iraq would stop if he became prime minister.

-The Coordination Framework said that al-Maliki and outgoing Prime Minister Mohammed Shia al-Sudani had withdrawn their candidacies.
+However, the Coordination Framework said that al-Maliki and outgoing Prime Minister Mohammed Shia al-Sudani had withdrawn their candidacies.

+In a statement announcing al-Zaidi’s nomination, the coalition thanked al-Maliki and al-Sudani for their “historic and responsible positions” in withdrawing their candidacies to help overcome the political deadlock.
+Al-Sudani issued a statement congratulating al-Zaidi.

+Al-Zaidi, who is chairman of Al-Janoob Islamic Bank, emerged in the final stages of discussions as a leading candidate, bolstered by his economic background and connections in the business and investment sectors.
+He has not previously held political office.